 Accepting What Is

-As the local beekeeping association Secretary I get lots of email and often it involves a request from non members wanting to get involved in beekeeping.
-They’ve done their homework which, mostly, has consisted of surfing Facebook and YouTube.
+As the local beekeeping association Secretary I received lots of email and often it involved a request from non members wanting to get involved in beekeeping.
+They believe they’ve done their homework which, mostly, has consisted of surfing Facebook and YouTube.
 They’ve asked lots of people how to best get started in beekeeping.
 After polling the answers they start to see two particular suggestions rising to the top: 1) Join your local association and 2) get a mentor.
 From there they deduce that they can most likely accomplish both by sending an email to the local association asking for a mentor to help them get started.

 I have a very nice, polite email I send back moving them in the right direction to accomplish both getting them in contact with experienced beekeepers and a course of action to increase their likelihood of success.

 As beekeepers know, it takes numbers to be successful.
 If you don’t believe me make a split with insufficient nurse bees or capped brood.
 Timing is essential as well, start a task at the proper time and all goes easily.
 Success with a swarm in early April is a piece of cake; success with a swarm in August is difficult.
 And so it is with folks not yet knowledgeable of the mechanics of beekeeping.
 They want bees and a mentor not knowing the amount of effort it will take nor the proper timing in order to increase the chance of success that first year.

 You too will get inquiries from friends and people you come in contact with once they know you are a beekeeper.
 Be prepared to help them get off to a realistic start if you want them to be successful.
 And that’s what it’s really about isn’t it?
 One hundred new beekeepers joining the association is great but not so impressive if half fail their first season because they had unrealistic expectations.